 Preterm Delivery Calculator

 Above.
-Statistical prediction models have been constructed for individualized assessment of preterm delivery risk within 48 hours and before completed 32 weeks of gestation, and an online risk calculator has been constructed.
-Data for the calculator includes: fetal fibronectin, transvaginal cervical length in mm and C-reactive protein.
-A disclaimer is provided and this calculator can be accessed by the following link: http://cemsiis.meduniwien.ac.at/en/kb/science-research/software/clinical-software/prematurebirth/
+The Center for Medical Statistics, Informatics, and Intelligent Systems (CeMSIIS) has created a statistical prediction model for individualized assessment for the risk of preterm delivery within 48 hours after transfer and before 32 weeks of gestation.
+Data for the online calculator include: fetal fibronectin, transvaginal cervical length in mm, and C-reactive protein.
+A disclaimer is provided.
+This calculator can be accessed at the following link: CeMSIIS

 Low Risk for Preterm Delivery

 Above.
 Women with a transvaginal cervical length of 3.0 cm or greater are unlikely to deliver prematurely despite admission for threatened premature labor.
 Over 1/3 of women with CL of > 3.0 cm are admitted unnecessarily to some hospital units with preterm labor.
 Yet, few or none deliver prematurely leading to inconvenience and cost , while the addition of fetal fibronectin testing in these women may be cost effective.

 Cervical Cerclage and Preterm Delivery